wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 #### Installation:

+- First install [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012); this is a prerequisite for MAPMO.
 - Main File - Main And Pause Menus Overhaul
   - Press **M** from the pause menu to access the MCM
   - Press **N** from the pause menu to configure MAPMO's settings